GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Grandfolk.md

 Your [Body] is increased by 1.

 **Forests**: Grandfolks which have sought to fill the role they believe they are to fulfil in the natural order.
 They are sometimes called Glade-Kin.
-You learn a language of your choice.
+You learn theWild.Tongue.
+If you already were fluent in this language, you learn a language of your choice.
-Each of your attributes are increased by 1.
+Each of your attributes are increased by 2.